 Once you are notified about your return date, if you are unable to return to Leeds to continue your studies you must notify your school using the Late Arrival Notification form

-Once you know your expected return date you should take a covid test and achieve a negative result before you travel.
+Once you know your expected return date you should take a COVID-19 test and achieve a negative result before you travel.
 To minimise the risk of transmission to others when you travel, you should preferably use private transport wherever possible and only use public transport if you have no other option.

 When using a private vehicle:

 - avoid car sharing with anyone outside your household or support bubble